a-schaefers/grokEmacs/README.md

 ### 📦 Minimal Mode

 Minimal mode skips the extra fancy bloat and gives you just enough polish.
-You’ll pick one of the built-in themes (recommended: `modus-operandi` or `modus-vivendi`), and get a lightweight modeline.
+You'll pick one of the built-in themes (recommended: `modus-operandi` or `modus-vivendi`), and get a lightweight modeline.
 If you want the vanilla modeline, though, just set `(setq grok-use-modeline "none")`.

 ```elisp
 (setq grok-projects "~/repos/")